KBKR (AM)

-KBKR (1490 AM, "Supertalk 1490") is a radio station licensed to serve Baker City, in the U.S. state of Oregon.
-The station is owned by the Pacific Empire Radio Corporation.
+KBKR (1490 AM, "Supertalk 1490") is a commercial radio station licensed to Baker City, Oregon, United States.
+Owned by the Pacific Empire Radio Corporation, it carries a talk radio format in a joint simulcast with KLBM in La Grande, Oregon.

 All five stations owned and operated by Pacific Empire Radio Corporation share a radio studio building in La Grande, Oregon, located at 2510 Cove Ave.